 by G. William Domhoff

 Welcome to WhoRulesAmerica.net, a site about how power is distributed and wielded in the United States.
 It both builds upon and greatly supplements the book Who Rules America?, now in its 8th edition.
 As of August 2023, the book also includes a lengthy new Prologue that covers the many events that have occurred since mid-2022 and includes a discussion of the key factors that will determine the outcome of the fateful 2024 elections.
-WRA's latest subtitle, "The Triumph of the Corporate Rich," reflects the success of the wealthy few in defeating all of their rivals (e.g., organized labor, liberals, environmentalists) over the course of the past 40 years.
-The story of how the corporate rich won all the big battles is complicated, but most of the answers are in the new Who Rules America? and/or this Web site; you can also watch some videos of Bill giving invited lectures on the topic.
+WRA's latest subtitle is "The Corporate Rich, White Nationalist Republicans, and Inclusionary Democrats in the 2020s"; the story of how we got here and where we're going next is complicated, but most of the answers are in the forthcoming Who Rules America? and/or this Web site; you can also watch some videos of Bill Domhoff giving invited lectures on the topic.

 Among the many things you'll find here: supplementary information and updates for readers of WRA; an overview of the American power structure at the national level and an in-depth look at power at the local level; a look at the wealth and income distribution in the U.S.; and an overview of the Four Networks theory of power, which provides the best general theory of power and social change within which to situate the class-domination theory we've developed specifically for the United States.

 This site also includes a special section (including photos and first-hand accounts) about a unique elite social club that's been holding its annual California summer retreat for well over a century: The Bohemian Club & The Bohemian Grove.
 And there are analyses of social movements and social change based on research in the social sciences; critiques of alternative theories of power; links to Web sites and books about power and social change in the United States; and much more.
 You can use the menu on the left side of the page to navigate through the site (each section heading clicks open to reveal several documents).